 “The military was a big gift to me.
 I was given that knowledge right away.
 It was all about serving others.”

 If you’re serving people, you’ll always be successful.

 - Outsource: Only do what you are good at – We all need to stay in our lane of expertise.
 Sometimes that means forking out money for a service.
 You have talents you should spend 99% of your time sharing.
-Other people have talents to do that other stuff for you.
+Other people have talents to assist you.

-- Leap of faith – Ladies: believe in yourself.
+- Leap of faith – Women business owners are the new frontier.
+Believe in yourself.
 If you have an idea that’s been on the shelf, dust it off and lock arms with a friend.
-We’ll help you get the first steps done.
+You’ll get help with the first steps.
 The world will be a better place with more women entrepreneurs in it.
-Women business owners are the new frontier.

 You can watch or listen to Jen Griswold‘s interview below.